JpChii/JpChii.github.io/_posts/2021-03-23-strokeprediction-imbalanced-binary-classification.md

 ## Preparing the data

-The below mentioned cztegorical features are converted to numerical fetaures.
+The below mentioned categorical features are converted to numerical fetaures.

 1. gender
     - Male: 0